 5. Usability & Device Support

-If you have used any email service like Gmail, Yahoo Mail, or other, then you will not feel difficulty while using both ProtonMail and Tutanota.
+If you have used any email service like Gmail, Yahoo Mail, or others, then you will not feel difficulty while using both ProtonMail and Tutanota.
 Both have a pretty simple layout and interface.

 The settings menu has basic and Global settings.
 Global settings offer some customization such as setting Spam rules, custom email domains, and security.
 Basic settings include appearance, user management, groups, and Whitelabel.
 You can see the calendar at the left top corner where you can set events.